cr0ybot/gulp-wp/README.md

 This will run the default task, which watches and compiles your files and runs BrowserSync.

 > Note that any argument that you can pass to the standard `gulp` command you can pass with `gulp-wp`, with the exception of `--gulpfile` and `--cwd`, since those are used internally to run the appropriate gulpfile.
-For isntance, you can also use the `--log-level` flag to see debug messages from Gulp WP.
+For isntance, you can also use the `-LLLL` flag to see debug messages from Gulp WP.

 If you'd prefer, you can canonize the tasks as npm scripts in your project's `package.json`: